 - You have a fever, chills or pelvic pain.

-You probably don't need to see your doctor every time you have vaginal irritation and discharge, particularly if:
+You probably don't need to see your health care provider every time you have vaginal irritation and discharge, particularly if:

 - You've previously had a diagnosis of vaginal yeast infection and your signs and symptoms are the same as before